SleepySwords/advent_of_code/README.md

 - [2021](../../tree/2021)
 - [2020](../../tree/2020)

-This branch uses the boilerplate file structure in addition to AOC_SESSION enviorment variable.
+This branch uses the boilerplate file structure.
+The branch also requires the AOC_SESSION enviorment variable to be set.
 (I should clean this boilercode up at some point)